makslion/integreatly-operator/README.md

 A Kubernetes Operator based on the Operator SDK for installing and reconciling managed products.

-Integreatly Operator can be installed using two different flavours, managed and managed-api
+Integreatly Operator can be installed using two different flavours: `managed` or `managed-api`

-To switch between the two you can use export the INSTALLATION_TYPE env or use it in conjunction with any of the make commands referenced in this README
+To switch between the two you can use export the `INSTALLATION_TYPE` env or use it in conjunction with any of the make commands referenced in this README

 ### Installed products